carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

 end of the array.
 Therfore, runtime array can be implemented as a zero length array type.

 Moreover, SPIR-V supports the notion of array stride.
-Note that this is **not** supported by type conversion at the moment.
+Currently only natural strides (based on [`VulkanLayoutUtils`](VulkanLayoutUtils)) are supported.
+They are also mapped to LLVM array.

 SPIR-V Dialect                        | LLVM Dialect :-----------------------------------: | :-----------------------------------: